 4 ways to relieve your dog's skin lesions and rashes

 I love how things happen.
-On the day I planned to write this article, I decided to go for a beach run with Skai to clear my head and get inspiration before I started writing.
+On the day I planned to write this article, I had decided to go for a beach run with my pup at the time, Skai, to clear my head and get inspiration before I started writing.